dmtrKovalenko/reason-date-fns/README.md

 # Reason bindings for date-fns v2

 This is a project with reason bindings for [date-fns v2](https://date-fns.org/v2.0.0/docs/Getting-Started).
 These bindings are using `FP` module of date-fns.
 So please refer the [FP documentation](https://date-fns.org/v2.0.0/docs/fp/closestIndexTo).
-In short all methods are carried, and date value is always last argument.
+In short all methods are curried, and date value is always last argument.

 Simple example: